-You may add/change claimants to your prize for up to four (4) business days from the claiming date.
+You may add claimants to your prize for up to four (4) business days from the claiming date.

 Decide how you will receive your jackpot money.

-If you win the Lotto jackpot, you can choose to receive the full amount in 25 annual payments, minus taxes, or you can receive approximately one-half the advertised prize amount in one lump payment, minus taxes.
-The lump-sum cash payment is about half of the advertised prize amount since you immediately get the money the Lottery would have invested during the next 25 years.
+If you win the Lotto jackpot, you can choose to receive the full amount in 25 payments throughout 24 years, minus taxes, or you can receive approximately one-half the advertised prize amount in one lump payment, minus taxes.
+The lump-sum cash payment is about half of the advertised prize amount since you immediately get the money the Lottery would have invested during the next 24 years.

 If you win the Powerball jackpot, you can choose to receive the full amount in 30 graduated annuity payments throughout 29 years, minus taxes, or you can receive approximately one-half the advertised prize amount in one lump payment, minus taxes.
 Again, the lump-sum cash payment is about half of the advertised prize amount since you immediately get the money the Lottery would have invested during the next 29 years.